 Grading for the Summer Crit Series

-Riders will start this season in the grade they finished last season.
+Riders will start each season in the grade they finished last season.
 Any rider who has been promoted during the winter road season will ride in the higher grade.

 If you would like your grade reassessed prior to the season opener, please contact us to state your case.
 A lower grade will only be considered in exceptional circumstances.
 “I haven’t done much riding”, “I’m not as fit as last year”, etc, are not exceptional circumstances.
 If your form is much less than last year it will be clear in the first few races and you will then be regraded accordingly.

 If you are new to criterium racing, we strongly recommend that you contact us before the season starts to get a preliminary grade and attend one of the warm-up races so that we can get you into the right grade for the first race.

 As for last season, riders will be promoted in line with the handicapping policy on the Crits Info page.
 However riders may be promoted sooner if they are too strong for their grade, at the discretion of the club handicapper.

 Riders can also be moved down a grade when warranted.
 This is only likely to be done once they have raced at least once in their nominated grade (we suggest you notify the handicapper first so we can see how your ride goes).

 No grade changes will be considered on the night and no grade swapping because you missed your start time (or your start time isn’t convenient).
 Please monitor the grade changes announced on facebook during the season to ensure that you arrive in time for your correct grade.